arjunvaithara/KNEEREHABMONITOR/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Xf_h2ZlMCag?si=Pgq-o5lSrfOtKBD6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-<p></p>My starter project is a microcontroller based arduino project and it buzzes when I press a button and an LED goes off when it detects motion.
+<p></p>My starter project is a microcontroller based Arduino project and it buzzes when I press a button and an LED goes off when it detects motion.
-<p></p>There are 5 main components in this project, which are the arduino itself, a button, a piezo buzzer, a green LED and a PIR motion sensor.
+<p></p>There are 5 main components in this project, which are the Arduino itself, a button, a piezo buzzer, a green LED and a PIR motion sensor.
 The first input and output is the button and the piezo buzzer.
 The piezo buzzer works by applying voltage to a piezoelectric ceramic material.
 The voltage causes the material to deform and vibrate, making sound waves.

 ![PiezoBuzzerDiagram](1606313155-gsk-04-buzzer-understand.png)
 Arduino Sensor Kit

 <p></p>The button makes the piezo buzzer to buzz at a tone of about 50 hz by closing the circuit and allowing energy to flow to the buzzer.
 <p></p>The second input and output are the PIR motion sensor and the led.
 A PIR sensor detects infrared radiation of humans.
 It does this by sensing a heat source’s movements, which cause a pulse which the PIR sensor sends as a signal.
-When the sensor detects the heat source moving, the arduino reads it and tells the led to turn off.
-The arduino itself has its own coding, but is a piece of hardware as well.
+When the sensor detects the heat source moving, the Arduino reads it and tells the led to turn off.
+The Arduino itself has its own coding, but is a piece of hardware as well.

 ![PIRSensorDiagram](0118-pir_motion_sensor.jpg.png)
 Adafruit, Lady Ada

-<p></p>I had a few major challenges, with the biggest one being the difficulty of uploading my code to the arduino.
-What was happening was the port would not show up on the arduino software.
+<p></p>I had a few major challenges, with the biggest one being the difficulty of uploading my code to the Arduino.
+What was happening was the port would not show up on the Arduino software.
 Therefore I could not upload my fixed code.
 I tried many things to troubleshoot this issue.
 For example, I tried pressing the reset button, removing and reinstalling the software, and even testing the cable and the usb-c adapter, but the issue ended up being more simple.
 After rewiring the board, I got it working again.
 <p></p>Next, I will be working on my main project, the Knee Rehabilitation Monitor.
 The starter project gave me a good understanding of wiring, coding, and breadboards, so I am looking forward to my main project with this knowledge.
 The reason I chose my main project is because it looked like a helpful device for people with frequent knee injuries, like athletes or the elderly, and I think making someone like the knee rehab monitor will help me find and make other ways to help in the future.

 # Starter Project Schematics